ahmettoguz/Micro-Docker-Config/README.md

 ### Docker Config
 #### Production
 * Obtain a domain name.
-* Update the domain name in the traefik-conf/traefik-dynamic.yml file, replacing current domain name with your domain.
+* Update the domain name in the traefik-conf/docker-compose.yml file, replacing "localhost" with your domain.
-* Place email address to traefik-conf/treafik.yml

 <br/>